odin-lang/Odin/README.md

 # The Odin Programming Language

-The Odin programming language is fast, concise, readable, pragmatic and open sourced.
-It is designed with the intent of creating an alternative to C with the following goals:
-* simplicity
-* high performance
-* built for modern systems
-* joy of programming
+Odin is a general-purpose programming language with distinct typing, built for high performance, modern systems, and built-in data-oriented data types.
+The Odin Programming Language, the C alternative for the joy of programming.

 Website: [https://odin-lang.org/](https://odin-lang.org/)